An Overview on Knee Anatomy

 The human knee is a complex joint with many components making it vulnerable to injury.
 The anatomy of the knee allows the joint to flex, extend, twist side to side and handle a significant load of stress daily.
-Dr. Nikhil Verma, orthopedic knee surgeon in Chicago, Illinois, is highly trained and skilled on knee anatomy and the common knee injuries experienced by the general population, weekend warriors and professional athletes.
+Dr. Nikhil Verma, orthopedic knee specialist treating patients in the Chicago, Westchester, Oak Brook and Hinsdale, Illinois area, is highly trained and skilled on knee anatomy and the common knee injuries experienced by the general population, weekend warriors and professional athletes.

 Three bones connect to form the knee joint.
 These bones include: